-VSLA has proven to be an effective program, with the results proving it is having an incredibly positibe impact on the communities involved.
+VSLA has proven to be an effective program, with the results proving it is having an incredibly positive impact on the communities involved.

 They are taught how to save money – a skill which can be handed down through families, and exercised successfully in their present.

-Savings are being used to send their children to school, pay medical bills, pay for events and start their own businesses.
+Savings are being used to send their children to school, pay medical bills, pay for events, buy livestock and even start their own businesses.

-With their savings they are able to genuinely improve their standard of living, something the team members who visited Uganda in November were able to witness for themselves.
+With their savings, they are able to genuinely improve their standard of living, something the team members who visited Uganda were able to witness for themselves.